 Batch operation

 The journaling tool currently supports a rudimentary batch processing feature.
 This is designed to operate on large quantities of images with the same type of simple manipulation.
 For example, 100 images are manipulated to have varying levels of saturation.
 These images can be specified with the tool’s batch feature, and will automatically generate the project, including the mask image and graph.

+The typical flow for batch operations includes:

+Project creation.
+The tool is executed with a source directory of un-manipulated images, an empty project directory, and either a plugin operation or a target directory containing the first set of manipulated images (image names aligned to source images).

+Project Extension.
+The tool is executed with a source directory of a set of manipulated images, all manipulated by the same operation applied to the images last added to the projects contained in a project folder.
+The tool may also apply an operation to the set of images last added to the project through a plugin.
+Project Extension may occur over many iterations.

+Project Capping.
+Adding a final set of Antiforensics operations to the images last added to the projects.

 At its core, the batch tool requires only 1 directory, a directory of project directories.
 It can be run with the following: